 Harvard Summer Program in Scandinavia

 “The Vikings conquer all in their path and nothing resists them.”
 So wrote a Frankish chronicler about the northern pirates whose collective name has come to represent the European ninth, tenth, and eleventh centuries.
 This Viking studies program in Scandinavia offers the opportunity for you to explore the rich archaeological, cultural, and literary heritage of northern Europe in the early Middle Ages.
 During the program, you examine the sagas and eddas, visit numerous archaeological sites, and participate in a three-week archaeological field school.
 Specialists in many different aspects of Viking culture lecture and guide classes.

 The Viking studies program is ideal if you:

-- Are interested in heroic literature, Norse mythology, medieval history, and archaeology
+- Are interested in heroic literature, Norse mythology, medieval history, and archaeology.

-- Are eager to explore the relationship between history and national myths
+- Are eager to explore the relationship between history and national myths.

-- Want to engage in archaeological field work
+- Want to engage in archaeological field work.

-- Want to experience cultural life in Northern Europe
+- Want to experience cultural life in Northern Europe.

-ANTH S-1095 Study Abroad in Scandinavia: Viking Studies—History and Archaeology (31953)
+ANTH S-1095 Study Abroad in Scandinavia: Viking Studies—History and Archaeology (34704)

 This course introduces the material legacy of the Vikings, whose dramatic expansion circa 750–1100 transformed not only their own society but also much of the entire northern world.
 Through lectures, visits to museum collections and archaeological sites, and participation in an archaeological dig for three weeks, students encounter the richness of the Viking heritage.

-SCAN S-150 Study Abroad in Scandinavia: Viking Studies—Lore and Literature (32407)
+SCAN S-150 Study Abroad in Scandinavia: Viking Studies—Lore and Literature (34705)

 This course considers the narrative legacy of the Viking era.
 Through close readings and discussions of eddic poems and other materials, we examine religious life and the medieval view of the Viking Age, especially as reflected in the Icelandic sagas, which present their heroes as warriors, kings, poets, outlaws, and adventurers.
 In addition to considering the construction of a heroic ideal, we explore how the descendants of the Vikings used the past.